 The Victorian Government is taking steps to implement the Coroner’s recommendations and additional actions to improve public health and safety.
-A progress update one year on from the release of the Government Response is available here (PDF and word).
+A progress update one year on from the release of the Government Response was released in October 2019 and is available here (PDF and word).

 Discussion paper – Options for addressing risks from open flued gas space heaters

 In response to the Coroner’s recommendations, the Victorian Government supported-in-principle the recommendation to consider a phase out of open flued gas space heaters through a regulatory impact statement (RIS) process.
 The RIS process is currently underway, expected to be completed by mid-2020.
-As part of the RIS process, a discussion paper on options for addressing risks from open flued gas space heaters has been released for public consultation and is currently available on the Engage Victoria website.
-Feedback on the discussion paper will help to inform the development of the RIS.
+As part of the RIS process, a discussion paper on options for addressing risks from open flued gas space heaters was released for public consultation on the Engage Victoria website from 4 December 2019 until 31 January 2020.

 Your safety is our priority